 It has obvious connections with the Hindu and Buddhist traditions.
 As my study of world religions continue, I hope to discover corollaries in other scriptures as well (the Qur’an is next on my list).

 Now I can see that no religious tradition has a monopoly on Truth.
 I approach all of them knowing that time, translation, and the corrupting influence of political power have altered them.
-But they all have their own signposts pointing toward it.
+But they all have their own signposts pointing toward truth.
 To read these signposts, you’ll need to clean off the graffiti of religious tradition.
 It’s not an easy task, but it’s rewarding.

 …but test everything; hold fast what is good.Paul – 1 Thessalonians 5:21